Ghost-xDD/Willow-NFT-Blog/README.md

 -  Individual Blog posts are minted as an NFT on the Polygon Mumbai testnet

-- Post metadata are saved directly on IPFS
+- Post metadata are saved directly on IPFS using Moralis IPFS API

 - Collection of multiple Blog posts(NFTs) from different wallet addresses make up the user's home feed